poofytoo/nextres/nrd/README_SSL.md

 Let's Make NextRes Secure Again
 ===============================
-Why is nextres.mit.edu insecure?!
+Why is res.nextie.us insecure?!
 Probably because the SSL certificate expired.

 The first thing you should try running is `certbot renew`.
 This might work, maybe not, but I have no idea.
 If it doesn't do the following process to totally regenerate those keys:

 ## Create keys from scratch
-1. Log in as next@nextres.mit.edu.
+1. Log in as root@res.nextie.us.
 Move into the `~/nextres/nrd/ssl` directory.
 2. Run certbot and follow the instructions on-screen (you can create the acme-challenge file in `~/nextres/nrd/public/.well-known/acme-challenge`):
 ```
 sudo certbot certonly --manual --manual-public-ip-logging-ok -d res.nextie.us